qbicsoftware/etl-scripts/drop-boxes/register-all-dropbox/README.md

 ## Installation

-Please provide the Java binaries as JAR from the [Java openBIS dropbox](https://github.com/qbicsoftware/java-openbis-dropboxes) in this directories folder `./lib`.
+Please provide the Java binaries as JAR from the [Java openBIS dropbox](https://github.com/qbicsoftware/java-openbis-dropboxes) in this repositories folder `./lib`.

 The DSS needs to be restarted in order to activate this dropbox.